 Yew trees in the Sunken Garden and Cherry Walk have been sculpted into topiary peacocks and spirals.

 Prunus x Yedoensis or Yoshino Cherry in the Walled Garden and the Cherry Walk.

 Magnolia in the Walled Garden and the Magnolia Avenue planted by Miranda Guinness.

 Prunus Mount Fuji in the Walled Garden, where Haiku readings take place on Japan Day each April to celebrate the spring.

 And a variety of evergreens on the Clock Tower Lawn.

-Enjoy your visit and keep an eye out for more tree blogs and videos through out the year!
-Click the link below to view our autumn tree video.
+Enjoy your visit and keep an eye out for more tree blogs and videos throughout the year!
+Click the links below to view our tree videos.